oracle-livelabs/converged/obaas/check-processing/check-processing.md

 ## Introduction

 This lab walks you through the steps to build Spring Boot microservices that use Java Message Service (JMS) to send and receive asynchronous messages using Transactional Event Queues in the Oracle Database.
-This service will also use service discovery to lookup and use the previously built Account service.
+This service will also use service discovery (OpenFeign) to look up and use the previously built Account service.
 In this lab, we will extend the Account microservice built in the previous lab, build a new "Check Processing" microservice and another "Test Runner" microservice to help with testing.

 Estimated Time: 20 minutes